+Study Procedure.
 Upon arrival, a participant was instructed to read and sign a consent form approved by the Institutional Review Board.
 We conducted a five-minute training session to familiarize the participant with the driving simulator setup.

-The vehicle started driving in autopilot mode by default.
-Participants can decide whether to take over the vehicle to handle the incidents on the road.
-If the participants did takeover, they were required to switch back to autopilot mode before arriving at the next intersection so that the vehicle can choose the next direction to go.
+The vehicle started driving in autopilot mode.
+When the vehicle approached an incident, the participants can decide whether to take over the vehicle to handle the incidents on the road.
+Should the participant choose not to take over, the vehicle will remain in autopilot mode to handle the incident.
+At any point during the experiment, the participant has the option to assume control of the vehicle and switch to manual driving.
+Should the participant choose to take over, he/she was required to switch back to autopilot mode before arriving at the next intersection so that the vehicle can choose the next direction to go.
 We asked the participants to periodically record their trust in the AV using the buttons on the steering wheel.
 It took about 40 minutes for each participant to complete the entire experiment.